Ayurvedic Benefits of Shilajit That Make It A Special Herb

 Measles

-1. Shilajit, an adaptogen to stress
+An adaptogen to stress

 Shilajit works as a stress reducer.
-An herbal formulation of Withania somnifera, Ocimum sanctum, Asparagus racemosus, Tribulus terristris and shilajit, were tested to attenuate the effects of stress.
+An herbal formulation of Withania somnifera, Ocimum sanctum, Asparagus racemosus, Tribulus terristris and shilajit, was tested to attenuate the effects of stress.
 All of these substances are classified in Ayurveda as rasayanas, which means they are reputed to promote physical and mental health, improve defense mechanisms of the body and enhance longevity.
 The results were compared with that of Ginseng and this herbal mixture came out a clear winner.2

-2. Shilajit and chronic fatigue syndrome (CFS)
+Shilajit and chronic fatigue syndrome (CFS)

-In a study of the modulation of Hypothalamus Pitutiary axis and preservation of mitochondrial function and integrity shilajit was shown to mitigate the effects of chronic fatigue syndrome (CFS).3
+In a study of the modulation of Hypothalamus Pitutiary axis and preservation of mitochondrial function and integrity, shilajit was shown to mitigate the effects of chronic fatigue syndrome (CFS).3

-A study showed some of Shilajit’s key mechanisms of action to light as an energy booster.4 Shilajit contains two primary components, fulvic acid and DBPs (dibenzo-a-pyrones).
+A study showed some of shilajit’s key mechanisms of action to light as an energy booster.4 Shilajit contains two primary components, fulvic acid and DBPs (dibenzo-a-pyrones).
 Fulvic acid independently stimulates mitochondrial energy metabolism, protects mitochondrial membranes from oxidative damage, and helps channel electron-rich DBPs into the mitochondria to support the electron transfer chain.
 Fulvic acid works as an electron “shuttle,” augmenting Coenzyme Q10 (CoQ10) to speed electron flow within mitochondria.
 CoQ10 is a coenzyme, a substance similar to a vitamin.
 It is found in every cell of the body.
 Your body makes CoQ10, and your cells use it to produce energy that your body needs for cell growth and maintenance.
 It also functions as an antioxidant, which protects the body from damage caused by harmful molecules.

 The DBPs in shilajit serve as electron “reservoirs” replenishing electrons lost by CoQ10 when it donates them to free radicals (thereby neutralizing them).
 Thus it works synergistically with CoQ10 to produce energy without letting ATP ( the energy packets) get depleted.

-4. The Anti-aging effect
+The anti-aging effect

 A preliminary clinical study was conducted to determine the effect of shilajit on anti-aging.
 The study contained both a shilajit supplement and exercise training on human skeletal muscle adaptation.
 A group of healthy overweight/Class I obese human subjects were studied over a 12 week period.
 Results showed Shilajit has a significant role in collagen and related extracellular matrix protein gene expression, thus suggesting its role in the anti-aging process.5

-6. An increase in cognitive function
+An increase in cognitive function

 Recent investigations point to an interesting medical application of Shilajit toward the control of cognitive disorders associated with aging, and cognitive stimulation.7

-7. Shilajit as an anti-ulcer
+Shilajit as an anti-ulcer

-8. Shilajit as an Antioxidant
+Shilajit as an Antioxidant

-12. Shilajit Benefits For Men: Aphrodisiac And Reproductive Health
+Aphrodisiac And Reproductive Health

-Purified Shilajit, an Ayurvedic rasayana, was evaluated in healthy volunteers between 45 and 55 years of age for its effect on male androgenic hormone viz. testosterone in a randomized, double-blind, placebo-controlled clinical study at a dose of 250 mg twice a day.
+Purified Shilajit, an Ayurvedic rasayana, was evaluated in healthy volunteers between 45 and 55 years of age for its effect on male androgenic hormone viz. testosterone levels in a randomized, double-blind, placebo-controlled clinical study at a dose of 250 mg twice a day.

 Shilajit for Spermatogenesis

 The safety and spermatogenic activity of processed Shilajit (PS) were evaluated in oligospermic patients.
 Initially, 60 infertile male patients were assessed and those having total sperm counts below 20 million ml were considered oligospermic and enrolled in the study.
 Malondialdehyde (MDA), a marker for oxidative stress, content of semen and biochemical parameters for safety were also evaluated.
 A significant decrease of semen MDA content (-18.7%) was observed.
 Moreover, serum testosterone (+23.5%; P < 0.001) and FSH (+9.4%; P < 0.05) levels significantly increased.
-HPLC chromatogram revealed inclusion of PS constituents in semen.
+HPLC chromatogram revealed the inclusion of PS constituents in semen.
 Unaltered hepatic and renal profiles of patients indicated that PS was safe at the given dose.
 The present findings provide further evidence of the spermatogenic nature of Shilajit, as attributed in Ayurvedic medicine, particularly when administered as PS.
 Clinical evaluation of spermatogenic activity of processed Shilajit in oligospermia.20

 0 Comments